-Feel prepared for the Christmas season by take stock of the decorations you already have, maybe declutter anything that is broken or no longer to taste.
+Feel prepared for the Christmas season by taking stock of the decorations you already have, maybe declutter anything that is broken or no longer to taste.
 And make a home decor list of any decorations you want to buy this year.

 12. Christmas Day Photo List

 Christmas Day can get busy quickly and we sometimes forget to take photos to capture the moment and those memories.
 So make a list of the photos you definitely want to take on Christmas Day.
 Here are 50 ideas for a Christmas Day photo checklist.